-4.11 Children with Special Educational Needs and/or Disabilities
+5.11 Children with Special Educational Needs and/or Disabilities

 Children with special educational needs (SEN) and/or disabilities are statistically more vulnerable to child abuse, including child on child abuse.
-Additional barriers can exist when recognising abuse, neglect and exploitation in this group of children.
+Additional barriers can exist when recognising abuse and neglect in this group of children.
 These include: